jadu101/CVE/project_worlds_online_time_table_generator_update_profile_sqli.md

 # SQL Injection vulnerability from Project Worlds Online Time Table Generator 1.0 (/staffdashboard.php)
+## CVE-2024-10447

+> A vulnerability, which was classified as critical, has been found in Project Worlds Online Time Table Generator 1.0.
+Affected by this issue is some unknown functionality of the file /timetable/staff/staffdashboard.php?info=updateprofile.
+The manipulation of the argument n leads to sql injection.
+This vulnerability is handled as CVE-2024-10447.
+The attack may be launched remotely.
+There is no exploit available.

 **Affected Project**: Online Time Table Generator 1.0